maxdmv/ai-rss-reader/README.md

-# Minimal RSS/Atom Reader — AI Catalogue (Automatic Grouping)
+# Minimal RSS/Atom Reader — AI Catalogue (Automatic Grouping) ß

 This version groups articles **on the fly** using free local AI:
 - Generates embeddings with `@xenova/transformers` (no API keys).